ConorShore/SurfingPi/README.md

     surfstart -r

-sometimes an update is required before you can connect to the VPN
+sometimes an update to vpn configs is required before you can connect to the VPN

 ## Uninstall